seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 This wine for Lepidus!

 **LEPIDUS**
-What manner o’ thing is your crocodile?
+What manner o' thing is your crocodile?

 **MARK ANTONY**
 It is shaped, sir, like itself; and it is as broad